Rensy Bajar: Diliman Blue Dragons

 In 2017, Bajar was hired as head coach of Diliman Blue Dragons, and led the team to back-to-back UCBL championships in 2018 and 2019.

 NorthPort Batang Pier

 Bajar was hired by NorthPort Batang Pier as an assistant coach in 2018.

 Letran Knights

 Due to Bonnie Tan's appointment as NorthPort Batang Pier's head coach, he recommended Bajar to be the head coach of Letran Knights.
 But due to dismal performance, he was replaced.

 Return to Diliman Blue Dragons

 Bajar returned to Diliman Blue Dragons after his stint with Knights.

+Titan Ultra Giant Risers

+In the aftermath of the sale of the NorthPort Batang Pier to Pureblends Corporation, Bajar retained his position as assistant coach of its successor franchise, the Titan Ultra Giant Risers.
+In February 2026, he was promoted as the head coach of Titan Ultra.